EWright212/CV/README.md

   <br>
 </div>

 I am a junior software developer with a passion for learning.

-I recently graduated from Makers academy bootcamp where I was able to start learning about agile web app development.
-Prior to Makers, I was a qualified accountant in audit at EY working with clients from the banking and capital markets industry.
+I recently graduated from Makers Academy bootcamp where I was able to start learning about agile web app development.
+Prior to Makers, I was a qualified accountant in audit at EY working with clients from the banking and capital markets sector.

-Personal goals I try to live by:
+Personal goals that I try to live by:
+- learn something new every day
 - make time for things that make you happy
-- learn something new every day

 ## Projects

+For a complete list, see my (GitHub repositories)[https://github.com/EWright212?tab=repositories].

 |Project   |Description                                                |Technologies                            |
 |----------|-----------------------------------------------------------|----------------------------------------|